abacusmodeling/abacus-develop/toolchain/README.md

 After my test, you need `gcc`>11.3.1 to enable deepmd feature in ABACUS.

 ### ELPA problem via Intel-oneAPI toolchain in AMD server
 The default compiler for Intel-oneAPI is `icpx` and `icx`, which will cause problem when compling ELPA in AMD server.
+(Which is a problem and needed to have more check-out)

 The best way is to change `icpx` to `icpc`, `icx` to `icc`. user can manually change it in toolchain*.sh via `--with-intel-classic=yes`

 Notice: `icc` and `icpc` from Intel Classic Compiler of Intel-oneAPI is not supported for 2024.0 and newer version.

-### LibRI and LibComm problem
-(There is some problem sometimes when compling with LibRI and LibComm, detailed information is needed)

 ### Intel-oneAPI problem